Kinh Nghiệm về How to return to a previous loop in python 2022

 e.g.:

 def perform_calculation(): while True: x, y = raw_input("Enter 2 numbers separated by a space.").split() answer = 0 #Enter the 2 numbers to be calculated. print "You have selected, A = "+ x + " and B = " + y + "." while int(y): if (not int(y) % 2 == 0): # this checks if y is even or odd answer = int(answer) + int(x) print "A = " + str(x) + " and B = " + str(y) + "." print "B is odd so we'll add A to the total." print "The running total is " + str(answer) + "." else: (int(y) % 2 == 0) print "A = " + str(x) + " and B = " + str(y) + "." print "B is even, so we'll ignore that number." x = int(x) * 2 y = int(y) / 2 print "The product is " + str(answer) + "." def run_loop(): while True: perform_calculation() a = raw_input("Would you like to make another calculation?
 Y or N") if str(a) == "Y" or str(a) == "y": continue if str(a) == "N" or str(a) == "n": print "Thank you have a nice day!" break else: print "Invalid entry.
-Ending program." break if __name__ == '__main__': run_loop()
+Ending program." break if __name__ == '__main__': run_loop()break and continue allow you to control the flow of your loops.
+They’re a concept that beginners to Python tend to misunderstand, so pay careful attention.

 Using break